 Problem drinkers present obvious distinctions between their alcohol consumption routines and those of full-blown alcoholics.

-As a matter of fact, according to the NIAAA, 73% of individuals have a solitary phase of heavy alcohol consumption that lasts 3-4 years and peaks at ages 18-25 (generally happens during the university years) that they phase out of.
+As a matter of fact, according to the NIAAA, 73% of individuals have a phase of heavy alcohol consumption that lasts 3-4 years.
+It peaks at ages 18-25 (generally happens during the university years) that they phase out of.

 It’s a matter of control

-Whenever problem drinkers are offered an adequate reason to cut down on their alcohol consumption (for example, seeing serious repercussions from drinking, a disabling hangover or becoming a mom or dad), they have the ability to self-correct and go back to limited alcohol consumption in a low-risk way.
+Whenever problem drinkers are offered an adequate reason to cut down on their alcohol consumption.
+For example, seeing serious repercussions from drinking, a disabling hangover or becoming a mom or dad.
+They sometimes have the ability to self-correct and go back to limited alcohol consumption in a low-risk way.

-On the other hand, the true definition of alcoholic covers drinkers who get numerous wake up calls around their alcohol consumption but they are not able to permanently cut down or stop.
+On the other hand, the true definition of alcoholic covers drinkers who get numerous wake-up calls around their alcohol consumption.
+However, they are not able to permanently cut down or stop.